Moeriki/jest-mock-aws/README.md

 # jest-mock-aws

-Utiliy to help you mock AWS.
+Utiliy to help you mock AWS when testing with [Jest](https://jestjs.io).

+You can use this only with the AWS Promise interface.

 ## Quick start